 Stablecoin casinos may well be the next major step in this ever-evolving industry.

-There are a few Stablecoins in play in the cryptocurrency marketplace.
+There are a few Stablecoins currently used in the cryptocurrency gambling space.
 Each of them offers a unique take on a Stablecoin but all offering the promise of fiat price stability.
+The list of Stablecoins includes:

 Founded in November 2015, Tether is a Stablecoin that ‘tethers’ the price of a token to the USD (Tether’s currency ticker is USDT).
 USDT is 1 to 1 backed to USD reserves.